 - Tankless water heaters last at least 20 years.

-- Outputs hot water on demand.
-These water heaters will give you 2-3 gallons per minute.
+- These water heaters produce hot water on demand, about 2-3 gallons per minute.

 Tankless Water Heater Cons